Description

 After my "Quarantina della Valpolicella" stuck in Italy in 2021 with COVID unnder a "mandatory" 7-day quarantine in 2021, I had "sampled" (drank) more than a year's worth of Amarone in a few weeks.
 Fortunately, I did not lose my sense of smell or taste.
 Damn, I had some great bottles of Amarone over a 2-week span in Verona.

 I will tell anyone that will listen - Drink Amaronne un po vecchio - with a little age.
 When the wine is well-made, it is soooo much better than it is upon release.
 At my age, I'm not buying wines to hold for a decade.
-But, it is fairly easy to find an Amarone that has enough age to enjoy the cusp of its full potential now.
+Fortunately, it is fairly easy to find an Amarone that has enough age to enjoy the cusp of its full potential now.
 And why not enjoy something now?

 Decanter Wine World Silver Medal